J&J Medical Connect

 The median titration duration for PAH-CTD patients was 1.5 months.
 Of the 151 PAH-CTD patients who completed titration, the median UPTRAVI individualized dose was 600 mcg BID.
 By distribution, the dose group comprised of 30% as low (200 or 400 mcg BID), 41% as medium (600, 800, or 1000 mcg BID), and 23% as high (1200, 1400, or 1600 mcg BID) in comparison to the low (24%), medium (27%), and high (45%) dose groups of PAH-CTD patients in the GRIPHON study.
 Eleven patients did not receive a dose consistent with the dosing groups.

-UPTRAVI was initiated as a triple oral therapy in 142 (80%) PAH-CTD patients, with 131 (92%) taking UPTRAVI in combination with both an endothelin receptor antagonist and a PDE-5i and 11 (8%) taking UPTRAVI in combination with an endothelin receptor antagonist and sCG stimulator.
+UPTRAVI was initiated as a triple oral therapy in 142 (80%) PAH-CTD patients, with 131 (92%) taking UPTRAVI in combination with both an endothelin receptor antagonist (ERA) and a phosphodiesterase-5 inhibitor (PDE-5i) and 11 (8%) taking UPTRAVI in combination with an ERA and sCG stimulator.
 Among the 13% of PAH-CTD patients initiating double therapy, UPTRAVI was initiated as combination therapy with ERA in 13 (57%) patients and with PDE-5i in 10 (43%) patients.
 The majority of the PAH-CTD patients (56%) initiating triple oral combination therapy escalated from double oral combination therapy.
-Most of the PAH-CTD patients were on double therapy for at least 1 year before treatment escalation with UPTRAVI.
+Most PAH-CTD patients were on double therapy for ≥1 year before treatment escalation with UPTRAVI.
 Of the 91 (61%) PAH-CTD patients on triple therapy at 6 months postbaseline, 89 patients remained on triple therapy from baseline, and 2 patients escalated from double therapy at baseline.
 At 6 months postbaseline, 21/143 (15%) patients de-escalated from triple to double combination therapy, whereas 89/143 (62%) remained on triple therapy.
 At 12 months postbaseline, majority of the PAH-CTD patients (n=122) maintained the treatment regimen with fewer follow-up observations (15% patients on double therapy; 56% patients on triple therapy).

 One-year Kaplan-Meier (KM) estimates for PAH-CTD patients free from hospitalization were 63% (95% CI, 46-76).
 The 1-year and 2-year KM estimates for IPAH patients free from hospitalization were 76% (95% CI, 66-83) and 66% (95% CI, 54-76), respectively.
 The 1-year and 2-year KM survival estimates for PAH-CTD patients were 85% (95% CI, 69-93) and 71% (95% CI, 49-84), respectively.
 The 1-year, 2-year, and 3-year KM survival estimates for IPAH patients were 93% (95% CI, 85-97), 87% (95% CI, 75-93), and 82% (95% CI, 67-90), respectively.
 The incidence rates, mortality rates, and hospitalizations are reported in Table: Hospitalizations and Mortality During the UPTRAVI Exposure Period.

-Hospitalizations and Mortality During the UPTRAVI Exposure Period6
+Hospitalizations and Mortality During the UPTRAVI Exposure Period7

 PAH-CTD